IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### How do I know when to refresh the UID2 due to salt bucket rotation?

 Metadata supplied with the UID2 generation request indicates the salt bucket used for generating the UID2.
 Salt buckets persist and correspond to the underlying [DII](../ref-info/glossary-uid.md#gl-dii) used to generate a UID2.
-Use the  [POST /identity/buckets](../endpoints/post-identity-buckets.md) endpoint to return which salt buckets rotated since a given timestamp.
+Use the  [POST&nbsp;/identity/buckets](../endpoints/post-identity-buckets.md) endpoint to return which salt buckets rotated since a given timestamp.
 The returned rotated salt buckets inform you which UID2s to refresh.

 :::note
 We do not make any promises about when the rotation takes place.
 To stay as up-to-date as possible, we recommend doing the checks once per hour.